-Only in a handful of cases was final performance poorer after early strong development: in 4.3% (6 individuals), final performance was in the bottom 250.
+Only in a handful of cases was final performance poorer after early strong development: in 4.3% (6 individuals), final performance was in the bottom 500, and in 1.4% (2 individuals), final performance was in the bottom 250.
 Of those finishing with poor outcomes, 5 out of the 8 individuals demonstrated developmental regression, where the trajectory showed an overt drop in performance at some point in training, followed by recovery.
-In these cases, a chance combination of risk factors led to the connection pruning process causing damage to established connectivity and therefore performance to decline following strong early development.
-Elsewhere we have considered this process as a candidate mechanism for developmental regression in autism (Thomas, Knowland & Karmiloff-Smith, 2011; Thomas, Davis et al., 2016), and we do not consider these cases further here.
-Trajectories for the three remaining individuals with strong early development but low final outcome are shown in Figure 5(d), and the reasons for these profiles are considered as case studies below as a demonstration of the causal heterogeneity of gifted profiles.
+In these cases, a chance combination of risk factors led the connection-pruning process to cause damage to established connectivity and therefore performance to decline following strong early development.
+Elsewhere we have considered this process as a candidate mechanism for developmental regression in autism (Thomas et al., 2011; Thomas, Davis, Karmiloff-Smith, Knowland, & Charman, 2016), and we do not consider these cases further here.
+Trajectories for the three remaining individuals with strong early development but low final outcome are shown in Fig. 6(d), and the reasons for these profiles are considered as case studies below as a